By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 An example of accommodating faiths and other spiritual beliefs

 There are a whole lot of people who are vegetarians, do not eat meat variety vegetarians, not because of religious or health reasons but because they view the killing animals for human food as morally wrong.

 Our society seems to be doing a better job of accommodating this particular moral belief.
 More events are offering vegetarian meals.

 It gets harder when we take into account that some faiths do not eat pork, some decline beef and some require particular diets as in kosher.

-During intake processes we are supposed to ask about client’s race or ethnicity.
+During intake processes, we are supposed to ask about the client’s race or ethnicity.
 An increasing number of clients are finding it difficult to answer that question.
 Some people are reporting 5 or more different ethnicities in their background.

 When talking with clients I try to make it a practice to ask about their spiritual or religious beliefs.